gardener/documentation/website/documentation/getting-started/introduction/_index.md

 ### Running Software

-The starting point is this rather simple questions: Why would you want to run some software?
+The starting point is this rather simple question: Why would you want to run some software?

 Typically, software is run with a purpose and not just for the sake of running it.
 Whether it is a digital ledger, a company's inventory or a blog - software provides a service to its user.